-- There are no objects placed under or beside the front passenger's seat.
-Improperly positioned objects can interfere with the advanced airbag sensors. - The head restraint is not contacting the roof. - The floor mat behind the front passenger's seat is hooked to the floor mat anchor.
+- There is no child seat or other object pressing against the rear of the seat or seat-back. - There is no rear passenger pushing or pulling on the back of the front passenger's seat. - There are no objects placed under or beside the front passenger's seat.
+Improperly positioned objects can interfere with the advanced airbag sensors. - The head restraint is not contacting the roof.
+Passenger Airbag Off Indicator P. 56 - The floor mat behind the front passenger's seat is hooked to the floor mat anchor.
 An improperly placed mat can interfere with the advanced airbag sensors.